Xabadu/BridgeSMS/README.md

-# BridgestoneSMS
+# BridgeSMS
-Android Webapp for Bridgestone SMS Notifications to clients.
+Android Webapp for SMS Notifications to clients.